spencerjibz/async-event-emitter-rs/README.md

 Events are in the form of (strings, value) and callbacks are in the form of closures that take in a value parameter;

 #### Differences between this crate and [`event-emitter-rs`](https://crates.io/crates/event-emitter-rs)
--    This is an async implementation, not limited to tokio, but async-std is supported  under the ``` use-async-std ``` feature flag.
+ - This is an async implementation that works for all common async runtimes (Tokio, async-std and smol)
--    The listener methods **_(on and once)_** take a callback that returns a future instead of a merely a closure.
+ - The listener methods ***(on and once)*** take a callback that returns a future instead of a merely a closure.
  - The emit methods executes each callback on each event by spawning a tokio task instead of a std::thread
--    Thread Safe and can be used lock-free (supports interior mutability).
+ - This emitter is thread safe and can  also be used lock-free (supports interior mutability).

+ ***Note***: To use strict return and event types, use [typed-emitter](https://crates.io/crates/typed-emitter), that crate solves [this issue](https://github.com/spencerjibz/async-event-emitter-rs/issues/31) too.

 #### Getting Started